vmayoral/ros-robotics-companies/README.md

 Lists companies known to use popular ROS stacks.

 #### Navigation
-Lists companies known to use the ROS 2's Nav2 framework.
+Lists companies known to use the ROS Navigation stack and ROS 2's Nav2 framework.

 <!-- !navigation! -->
 | Company | Description | Year Founded|